Garrett Mitchell Player Props: Brewers vs. Padres

-After going 1-for-4 in his most recent game, Garrett Mitchell and the Milwaukee Brewers take on the San Diego Padres (who will start Nick Martinez) at 9:40 PM ET on Thursday.
+On Friday, Garrett Mitchell (coming off going 0-for-5) and the Milwaukee Brewers face the San Diego Padres, whose starting pitcher will be Michael Wacha.
+First pitch is at 9:40 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Diamondbacks.
+In his most recent game he had a hitless showing (0-for-5) against the Padres.

 Garrett Mitchell Game Info & Props vs. the Padres